tidalcycles/pulsar-tidalcycles/README.md

 The path to the `BootTidal.hs` file can be found in the TidalCycles output console after TidalCycles has been booted in the editor.

-#### Framerate

-The event highlight animation is in relation to the refresh rate of the users display and the `cFrameTimespan` value of TidalCycles.
-This means, that the animation fps needs to be smaller then the denominator of the `cFrameTimespan` value.
-However a good value is somehow between `20 fps` and `30 fps`.

 #### Custom Styles

 It is possible to customize the event highlighting css styles.
 For this you can add the css classes under `Pulsar -> Stylesheet...`.